Palermo cruise port

 3. Church of Saint John of the Hermits

-This impressive church is easily recognizable by its bright red domes and is worth visiting as it is part of the UNESCO serial property “Arab-Norman Palermo and the Cathedral Churches of Cefalù and Monreale”.
+Easily recognized by its bright red domes, the medieval church is part of the UNESCO World Heritage site “Arab-Norman Palermo and the Cathedral Churches of Cefalù and Monreale.”

-There is a small fee to enter the church complex.
+There is a small entry fee to visit the church complex.

 Chiesa di San Giovanni degli Eremiti, Palermo